-For the three crop categories utilizing the CIMIS-based approach, the ETo data for 2016 from the Santa Maria II CIMIS station were used in conjunction with Kc values from the following sources to develop ETc values.
-The Rotational Vegetable value was based on reported values for lettuce derived from an agricultural leaflet for estimating ETc for vegetable crops (Univ. of California Cooperative Extension, 1994); the Strawberry values were derived from a paper reporting the results of a study on drip irrigation of strawberries in the Santa Maria Valley (Hanson, B., and Bendixen, W., 2004); and the Pasture values were directly based on ETo values measured on the reference surface (grass) at the Santa Maria II station.
+For the three crop categories utilizing the CIMIS-based approach, the estimated 2017 ETo for Santa Maria II CIMIS station were used in conjunction with Kc values from the following sources to develop ETc values.
+The Rotational Vegetable value was based on reported values for lettuce derived from an agricultural leaflet for estimating ETc for vegetable crops (Univ. of California Cooperative Extension, 1994); the Strawberry values were derived from a paper reporting the results of a study on drip irrigation of strawberries in the Santa Maria Valley (Hanson, B., and Bendixen, W., 2004); and the Pasture values were directly based on the estimated ETo values for the reference surface (grass) at the Santa Maria II station.
 The resulting ETc values for the three crop categories are shown in Table 3.1-1c.

-Effective precipitation (P_E) during 2016 was then subtracted from the ETc values to estimate crop ETaw values.
-The P_E amounts that contributed to meeting the ETc of the crops, and thus reduced applied water requirements, were based on review of the precipitation data for 2016, during which rain primarily occurred in January, March, and December.
-In 2016, precipitation met all or a portion of the ETc of the crops during January through May and in October.
+Effective precipitation (P_E) during 2017 was then subtracted from the ETc values to estimate crop ETaw values.
+The P_E amounts that contributed to meeting the ETc of the crops, and thus reduced applied water requirements, were based on review of the precipitation data for 2017, during which rain primarily occurred in January and February.
+In 2017, precipitation met all or a portion of the ETc of the crops during January through April and in September.
 It was assumed for the hoop house and hydroponic crops that no component of precipitation was effective.
 The calculated ETaw values for Rotational Vegetables, Strawberries, and Pasture, as well as the developed values for the remaining crop categories (including the value for Nursery from NMMA TG), are shown in Table 3.1-1c.